Queen Elizabeth II is Head of the Commonwealth and head of state of 16 Commonwealth countries.

 The world’s first passenger steam railway (the Stockton and Darlington Railway) began operation in Britain in 1825.
 The system was nationalised in 1948 and privatisation was completed in 1997, though Railtrack, the company that managed the railway infrastructure, reverted to public ownership in 2001, as Network Rail.
-By the 2000s there were 16,321km of railway.
+There are 31,471 km of railway.

 There are about 100 commercially significant ports and several hundred small harbours.
 The main ports are London, Dover, Tees and Hartlepool, Grimsby and Immingham, Southampton, Liverpool and Felixstowe.
 Forth, Sullom Voe (Shetland) and Milford Haven mostly handle oil.